wegowise/heroku-rds/README.md

 These commands are not ingress related so the target of the command cannot be inferred from DATABASE\_URL.
-This functionality is also readily available from the RDS dashboard, so implementing them is not a priority at this time.
+This functionality is also readily available from the RDS dashboard, so implementing them is not considered critical.